 The Secretariat notes that the strikeout and underlining in the proposal in the supporting statement of the proponents needs modification to correctly reflect the changes they propose.
-In paragraph e) of the annotation, an underlined comma should be added after Namibia, the word "and" should be striked through before "South Africa", the words "and Zimbabwe" should be underlined and paragraph g) vi) should be renumbered as g) iv).
+In paragraph e) of the annotation, the words "and Zimbabwe" should be underlined and paragraph g) vi) should be renumbered as g) iv).